Katsaros/Greek-Coronavirus-Stats-Wordpress-Plugin/README.md

 # Wordpress-Greek-Coronavirus-Stats
 > This plugin automatically reload the arrays values every time you refresh the page
+> Upload it in your wordpress plugin directory, install it from the admin panel and add the shortcode [greek-coronavirus-stats] in a page

 ![](sample.png)

 ## Contributing
 1. Star it